cnunciato/pulumi-templates/README.md

 Stemming from https://github.com/pulumi/pulumi-yaml/issues/317:

-1. The CDN endpoint needs a hostname, not a fully qualified URL.
+1. The CDN endpoint needs the hostname, not the fully qualified URL, of the the storage-account resource.

-    In `dist/static-website-azure-yaml/Pulumi.yaml` and `Pulumi.yaml.append`, add the following `variables` block:
+    In `dist/static-website-azure-yaml/Pulumi.yaml` and `Pulumi.yaml.append`, make the following changes:

     ```yaml
     variables: